ReneGRomCodes/basic_fantasy_rpg_character_creator/README.md

 ## Work in Progress

-The final character sheet display is incomplete.

 Some obsolete or work-in-progress files remain in the main directory and will be removed in future updates.

 ## Future Plans

-Finalizing the character sheet screen for complete adaptability.

 Implementing an item shop UI based on existing logic.